 Amorosa at Arun Residence

 Amorosa is not trying to compete with Silom's height or Sukhumvit's energy.
 It's a compact rooftop bar on the river bank in Old Town, directly across the water from Wat Arun (วัดอรุณ), and at dusk the temple lights up orange and gold while you're looking at it from table height.
 That's the entire pitch, and it delivers it.
 No DJ.
 No queues in the Lebua sense.
-The tradeoff is scale: the bar is small, tables are limited, and it fills up quickly because everyone who knows about it wants the same photograph.
+The trade-off is scale.
+The bar is small, tables are limited, and it fills up quickly because everyone who knows about it wants the same photograph.
 Book ahead.
 Arrive at 5:30pm for the best light.
-Cocktails start at $11 making this the most honest price-to-experience ratio on this list.
+Cocktails start at $11, which makes this one of the strongest price to experience ratios on this list.

 Works best for couples who want the Wat Arun shot without walking through a tourist market to get it.
 This is the photograph everyone is actually trying to take, from the right angle, with a drink in hand.